SohelTS/HireNova/README.md

 ---

-## What I Built

-I wanted to build something real — not just a todo app.
-HireNova is a complete job portal with two user roles, a custom dark UI, JWT authentication, file uploads, and full deployment.
-It covers everything from user registration to employers downloading resumes.
+HireNova is a full job portal where employers post jobs and job seekers apply — built completely from scratch with the MERN stack and deployed live..

 ---